-We monitor bacteria levels at popular coastal and freshwater swimming spots every summer (October to March), with data fed directly to the maps in this section of the website.
+We monitor bacteria levels at popular coastal and freshwater swimming spots every summer, with data fed directly to the maps in this section of the website.

 Monitoring shows that water quality at popular river bathing spots continues to be better than a decade ago.
 Undeniably, it is far better than in the 1960s and 1970s, when waterways were routinely contaminated with partially treated municipal sewage and/or raw, untreated dairy effluent.
 Today, wildfowl and gulls are the major source of contamination at the few sites that exceed health risk guidelines.

-See our healthy waterways report for a full summary of last summer's monitoring.
+See our healthy waterways report for the latest monitoring summary.
 For more detailed information, download the annual scientific reports:

 Water quality at popular freshwater bathing sites is monitored over the summer season from November to March, with results available to the public.Freshwater recreational bathing summer 2018-2019 (5.3 MB pdf) Earlier reports